 If your child has been arrested for stealing, you are naturally very concerned and likely have plenty of urgent questions.
 Understanding the basics can help assuage some of your most pressing concerns.
-Keep in mind that children sometimes make bad choices and get in trouble with the law in the process, but an experienced Dallas juvenile crimes attorney will help protect your child’s rights and future by aggressively advocating for the best possible resolution to his or her case.
+Keep in mind that children sometimes make bad choices and get in trouble with the law in the process, but an experienced Plano juvenile crimes attorney will help protect your child’s rights and future by aggressively advocating for the best possible resolution to his or her case.

 The Right to Remain Silent

 Being charged with theft by the police is a frightening and intimidating experience for anyone, and it’s likely even more so for your teen.
 Nevertheless, your child has the right to remain silent and to have legal counsel, and he or she should exercise these rights.
 Anything your child says can – and will – be used against him or her, so your first order of business is to advise your teenager to remain silent and to wait for his or her attorney to arrive.

 In the State of Texas, a juvenile is anyone between the ages of 10 and 17, and when a child in this age range is charged with theft, that child will generally be tried as a juvenile in the Texas juvenile justice system.
 Typically, for juvenile theft charges, your child will not be detained prior to trial.
 Instead, a probation officer will conduct an intake process to determine if there is probable cause to charge him or her with the crime.